Loutraki-Perachora: Loutraki

 Loutraki's springs of mineral water are well known for their qualities, and a bottling industry has been developed due to this fact.

 Perachora

-Perachora is a smaller village (1,141 inhabitants) NW of Loutraki at a landlocked position surrounded by mountainous landscape.
+Perachora is a smaller village (1,025 inhabitants) NW of Loutraki at a landlocked position surrounded by mountainous landscape.
 Large pine forests are found there.
 These are the main source of the local production of natural resin.
-Other large towns include Kyras Vrysi (1,128 inhabitants) and Isthmia (1,134 inhabitants), the latter of which lies at the southeast entrance to the Corinth Canal.
-Together they form the Loutraki-Perachora Municipality.
-Smaller settlements like Pisia (80 inhabitants) and Schinos (61 inhabitants) are also attached to the Municipality.
+Other large towns include Kyras Vrysi (1,149 inhabitants) and Isthmia (1,109 inhabitants), the latter of which lies at the southeast entrance to the Corinth Canal.
+Together they form the Loutraki-Perachora municipal unit.
+Smaller settlements like Pisia (85 inhabitants) and Schinos (70 inhabitants) are also attached to the Municipality.